Somm.Site

 Catalonia gave Spain not only Priorat but its great sparkling wine.
 In 1872 Josep Raventós of Codorníu produced the first bottle of what would become Cava in the town of Sant Sadurní d'Anoia, applying the traditional method of a second fermentation inside the bottle, exactly as in Champagne.
 Unlike most appellations, Cava is defined by technique rather than one contiguous map, though its heartland lies in the Penedès.

-Cava is produced in a number of areas around the nation of Spain, all adhering to similar production standards..
+cava regions of spainCava is produced in a number of areas around the nation of Spain, all adhering to similar production standards..

 The classic blend draws on three native whites: Macabeo for fruit and a hedge against frost, Xarel·lo for its earthy backbone, and Parellada for delicacy and freshness, with Chardonnay and Pinot Noir permitted since 1986.
 Quality climbs with time spent aging on the lees, which lends the telltale notes of brioche and toasted almond.
 Cava de Guarda rests a minimum of nine months, Reserva eighteen, and Gran Reserva thirty, while the elite Cava de Paraje Calificado demands single-estate fruit and at least thirty-six.
 Frustrated by loose geographic rules, several leading houses broke away to form Corpinnat, a separate mark requiring organic, estate-grown, predominantly indigenous fruit.
 The finest examples now stand confidently beside grower Champagne.

-The Vast Center: La Mancha and Valencia
+La Mancha and Valencia

 Across the sun-baked plateau south of Madrid lies La Mancha, the largest single wine region on the planet, a land of whitewashed windmills immortalized by Cervantes.
 Its historic workhorse is Airén, a hardy white grape built by nature to survive brutal drought, long destined for brandy and bulk.
 The modern center, however, is transforming.
 Tempranillo, called Cencibel here, now produces supple, affordable reds, and the DO of Valdepeñas has earned a reputation for honest value.
 Eastward toward the Mediterranean, the province of Valencia tells a parallel story of reinvention.

 Utiel-Requena stakes its identity on Bobal, Spain's second most planted red grape, capable of deep color and vivid acidity, while Monastrell, the grape the French call Mourvèdre, ripens into warm, brooding wines across the region's warmer fringes.
 The wide diurnal swing between blistering days and cool nights preserves freshness in the fruit.
-Once synonymous with anonymous volume, central and eastern Spain have quietly become the country's most exciting source of characterful wines at gentle prices.
+Once synonymous with large volume, central and eastern Spain have quietly become the country's most exciting source of characterful wines at gentle prices.

-The Luminous South: Jerez and the Miracle of Sherry
+Jerez and the Sherry Plains

 Spain reserves its most singular creation for the far south, in the sun-struck corner of Andalucía where the fortified wines of Jerez are born.
 Production is confined to the so-called Sherry Triangle, the towns of Jerez de la Frontera, El Puerto de Santa María, and Sanlúcar de Barrameda, whose vineyards rest on dazzling white albariza, a chalky soil that hoards the winter rains for the parched summer; irrigation is forbidden.
 The principal grape, Palomino, is fermented dry, lightly fortified, and committed to the solera, a system of fractional blending in which younger wine perpetually refreshes older across stacked tiers of casks.
 From there two paths diverge.